zhangrengang/subgenome_phasing_example/README.md

 We hypothesize the A or B subgenome may be closer to the D subgenome.
 However, there is no such a pattern that Ks(A-D) is higher or lower than Ks(B-D) to distinguish A and B subgenomes (Fig. 1 right).

 Alternatively, Ks can be replaced by [*Orthology index*](https://github.com/zhangrengang/orthoindex) which shows much more clear orthology relationshipes (Fig. 1c).
-It is recommended when Ks patterns are not clear.
+It is highly recommended when Ks patterns are not clear.

 [//]: ![Triticum_turgidum-Triticum_aestivum.orthoindex](wgdi/Triticum_turgidum-Triticum_aestivum.io.png)
 <img src="wgdi/Triticum_turgidum-Triticum_aestivum.io.png" alt="Triticum_turgidum-Triticum_aestivum.orthoindex" width="400" >